vsbagal/E-commerce-Store-Data-Analysis/README.md

 QUESTIONS

 	Compare the sales and orders using a single chart.

 	Which month got the highest sales and orders?

 	Who purchased more men or women in 2022?

 	What are the different order statuses in 2022?

 	List the top 10 states contributing to the sales?

+	Relation between age and gender-based number of orders.

+	Which channel is contributing to maximum sales?

+	Highest selling category?